Ashu-hub/Design-Patterns/README.md

 # Advantages of Design Pattern:-

-		1. A Design Pattern are *well- proved Solution for solving a specific problem.
+		1. A Design Pattern are *well- proved Solution for solving a specific problem.*
 		2. The benefits lies in Reuability and extensibility of already developed applications.
-		3. DP uses Objec-Oriented concepts like decomposition, inheritence, polymorphism.
+		3. DP uses Object-Oriented concepts like decomposition, inheritence, polymorphism.

 # Diadvantages of Design Pattern: